kimbring2/DeepSoccer/deepsoccer_pc/README.md

 ```

 # 4. DeepSoccer design
-I remodel hardware of Jetbot because it is not suitable for soccer.
-As you know easily, soccer robot needd a kicking and holding part.
-The Jetbot soccer version can hold a soccer ball and kick it.
-The wheel part is changed to omniwheel type for moving more freely.
-Battery, DC motor, WiFi antenna of previous Jetbot are reused for easy developing.
+Original Jetbot is not suitable for soccer because it can not kick and hold a ball.
+The redesigned robot has a rubber roller and solenoid electromagnet to do that task.
+Additionaly, normal wheel is changed to omniwheel for more dynamic movement.

-I use Onshape cloud 3D modeling program to create a model.
+Onshape cloud is used to create and share a model.
 You can see [DeepSoccer 3D model](https://cad.onshape.com/documents/242e5d0f2f1cbff393c8e507/w/37c9eecd4ded31866f99420c/e/9a6f236fb48a5317e2b639700).

-After making 3D model, I convert it to URDF format for Gazebo simulation using [onshape-to-robot](https://github.com/rhoban/onshape-to-robot/).
+After making 3D model, it is converted to URDF format for Gazebo simulation.
+[Onshape-to-robot](https://github.com/rhoban/onshape-to-robot/) is used to it.

 # 5. Unit test
 ## 1) RViz test